-For The owner or operator must meet a PM limit of operator must Affected facilities (as defined in \$\\$60.670 and 60.671) that commenced construction, modification, or reconstruction after August 31, 1983 but before April 22, 2008 0.05 g/dscm (0.022 gr/dscf) 7 percent for dry control devices An initial performance test according to 40 C.F.R. §§60.8 and §60.675.
+For The owner or operator must meet a PM limit of And the owner or operator must meet an opacity limit of Affected facilities (as defined in \$\\$60.670 and 60.671) that commenced construction, modification, or reconstruction after August 31, 1983 but before April 22, 2008 0.05 g/dscm (0.022 gr/dscf) 7 percent for dry control devices An initial performance test according to 40 C.F.R. §§60.8 and §60.675.

 (b) Affected facilities must meet the fugitive emission limits and compliance requirements in Table 3 of 40 C.F.R.
-60 Subpart OOO within 60 days after achieving the maximum production rate at which the affected facility will be operated, but not later than 180 days after initial startup as required under §60.11.
+60 Subpart OOO within 60 days after achieving the maximum production rate at which the affected facility will be operated, but not later than 180 days after initial startup as required under \$60.11.
 The requirements in Table 3 of 40 C.F.R.
 60 Subpart OOO apply for fugitive emissions from affected facilities without capture systems and for fugitive emissions escaping capture systems.